Dilute Dachshunds & CDA

 The dilute mutation is a recessive gene affecting color.
 Two dilute dogs or dilute carriers must come together in order to produce dilute puppies.
 The dilute to Black is Blue, and the dilute to Chocolate is called Isabella in the Dachshund breed.

 It's often claimed that dilute dogs are less healthy than those with normal pigment.
 This misconception has come from the prevalence of a condition known as Color Dilution Alopecia (CDA).
 This condition can cause hair thinning/loss, bumpy or scaly skin, and sometimes bacterial infections in the affected areas.
 Hair thinning and/or loss ranges in severity from small patches to widespread.
 Affected puppies will appear completely normal at birth and may remain so for 2-3 years.
-Dachshunds most commonly show symptoms on the tips of ears and tails.

 Not Every Dilute Has CDA